boscoh/inmembrane/docs/inmembrane.markdown

 __Programming language:__ Python

 __Other requirements:__ HMMER, SignalP, LipoP, TMHMM or MEMSAT3.
-An Internet connection is required for web services such as BOMP, TMB-HUNT and TMBETADISC-RBF.
+An Internet connection is required for web services such as BOMP, <del>TMB-HUNT</del> and TMBETADISC-RBF.

 __Licence:__ BSD Licence (2-clause)